singnet/dev-portal/tutorials/publish-service.md

 Step 1 may take a couple of minutes to finish.
 Step 2 can be performed concurrently.

+## Step 2: Getting Testnet AGI and Ethereum
-## Step 2 (optional if you already have enough AGI and ETH tokens)
+> Optional if you already have enough AGI and ETH tokens

 You need some AGI and ETH tokens.
-You can get then for free using your github account here:
+You can get then for free (using your github account) here:

 * AGI: https://faucet.singularitynet.io/
 * ETH: https://faucet.kovan.network/

+Also see [Fact Sheet](/sheet) for more information about AGI tokens and test networks.

-## Step 3
+## Step 3: Completing Docker Tutorial

-From this point we follow the turorial in the Docker container's prompt.
+From this point we follow the tutorial in the Docker container's prompt.

 Create an "alias" for your private key.